abinit/abinit/doc/tutorial/compilation.md

   This is the high-level API used by ABINIT to perform all the IO operations on netcdf files.

-To build the libraries required by ABINIT, we will compile the different parts in a bottom-up fashion starting from the HDF5 package.
+To build the libraries required by ABINIT, we will compile the different parts in bottom-up fashion starting from the HDF5 package.
 Since we want to activate support for parallel IO, we need to compile the library using the wrappers provided by our MPI installation instead of using *gcc* or *gfortran* directly.